rubymonsters/ruby-for-beginners/source/16-exercises/11-mailbox_text.md

 # The Mailbox Text Formatter

-The mailbox exercise is a milestone in the beginners group curriculum, and it may take a little bit longer to complete it.
-That is fine, and, to some extent, the point.
+The mailbox text formatter exercise is a milestone in the beginners group curriculum, and it may take a little bit longer to complete it.
+That is fine, and, to some extent, the point :)

+## Exercise 11.1

-Fill in and complete the following class definitions.
+Make a new file `11-1_mailbox_text.rb`.
+Fill in and complete the following class definitions:

 ```ruby
 class Email